English

 REAL ID can be used for boarding airplanes after 2023

-The original deadline was October 1, 2020 but due to COVID-19 that date has been extended until May 3, 2023.
+The original deadline was October 1, 2020 but that date has been extended now until May 7, 2025.

 What is the Difference Between ENHANCED ID and REAL ID?